llvm/llvm-project/llvm/docs/AMDGPU/gfx1030_srsrc_80eef6.rst

     *                                                *
     **************************************************

-.. _amdgpu_synid_gfx1030_srsrc_e73d16:
+.. _amdgpu_synid_gfx1030_srsrc_80eef6:

 srsrc
 =====

-Buffer resource constant which defines the address and characteristics of the buffer in memory.
+Buffer resource constant, which defines the address and characteristics of the buffer in memory.

 *Size:* 4 dwords.